ray-1337/brainrot-words/README.md

 # Brainrot Words List
 This is an open-source repository collecting brainrot words available on the internet.

+> [!WARNING]
-This repository may contains offensive language, so proceed with caution.
+> This repository may contains offensive language, so proceed with caution.

 # Languages
 Currently available in English and Indonesia, but PRs are welcomed.